Skip to main content

 stemstraightnesspic.jpg

 Stem straightness is the major determinant of sawlog value.
 Straighter stems provide more processing options and higher sawn wood recovery.
 Effective assessment techniques enable better quality stands or trees to be identified during timber cruises and marketed to specific processor requirements, optimising the use of forests and adding value for all.
 Assessing straightness during inventory measurements would enable more detailed production forecasting.
 For tree breeding and inventory purposes we use an established straightness scoring system based on visual assessment of straight log lengths in the lower 6 m of standing trees.
 This can be used to determine a stand straightness grade that projects a likely log assortment.
-While this system works in principle, it is strongly dependant on the person who does the assessments.
+While this system works in principle, it is strongly dependent on the person who does the assessments.

 stemstraightness2.jpg